Statement Addressing Emergency Response and Evacuation Procedures

 campus, issued by the City, rests with the City according to its ordinances and

-1. The UCCS campus is divided into seven Evacuation Zones, hereinafter
+1. The UCCS campus is divided into eight Evacuation Zones, hereinafter

 2. There are two types of evacuations of the campus.